alex-sherman/alex-sherman.github.io/_haprojects/door_buzzer.md

 Door Buzzer Circuit
 =========
-The door buzzer in apartment was incredibly simple, it's just a button that momentarily connects two terminals which signals the door to unlock.
-The idea is that in addition to the button closing the circuit, I'll add this relay in parallel with the button so that when either the button or relay closes, the circuit will be closed and the buzzer will actuate the door lock.
+The door buzzer in my apartment is incredibly simple, it's just a button that momentarily connects two terminals which signals the door to unlock.
+The idea is that in addition to the button closing the circuit, I'll add a relay in parallel with the button so that when either the button or relay closes, the circuit will be closed and the buzzer will actuate the door lock.
 I measured the open circuit voltage of my circuit as 24V and the closed circuit current around 20mA, just within the safe operating zone of